 Street Trees.
 There is still concern about who will look after newly-planted street trees.
 Tony Martin said he could check on who may be asked to be responsible for these trees, aided by a list of the locations of these trees provided by ONDNA.

 Police Advisory Board.
-There was discussion about a recent proposed law to allow bicyclists to proceed through stop signs without coming to a full stop if there its no obvious oncoming car traffic.
+There was discussion about a recent proposed law to allow bicyclists to proceed through stop signs without coming to a full stop if there is no obvious oncoming car traffic.
 Some of us felt that this is standard procedure anyway and that requiring bicyclists to come to a full stop with no obvious threat was not particularly dangerous, while others felt that this would allow bicyclists to monopolize intersections, thereby stalling vehicular traffic.
 Increased car speeds morphed into a discussion about how to reduce speeds on neighborhood streets.
 Some suggestions included a 4-way stop at B and 7th, neighborhood traffic circles, cameras, and increased traffic patrols.

 Road Resurfacing.
 This has been completed on D and E Streets.
 Neighbors there were generally positive about the process and the speed at which the resurfacing was done by the contractor.
 Steve Tracy felt that the double yellow lines painted down the center of D Street were longer than they needed to be for reducing speed.
 Still no bike lane stripes yet, but word is that the City will revisit this.
 John Meyer said that he would send a letter of appreciation to the City for a job well done.